 - extra\metadata\fields\cache\seconds: optional parameter.
 Defines the extra metadata request's response cache.
 Some requests, such as the ones executed against Keystone to retrieve extra metadata are rather static.
 Therefore, one does not need to constantly re-execute the request.
 That is the reason why we cache the response of such requests.
 By default the cache time to live (TTL) for responses is 3600 seconds.
 However, this value can be increased of decreased. - extra\metadata\fields: optional parameter.
-This option is a list of objects or a single one, where each one of its elements is an dynamic pollster configuration set.
-Each one of the extra metadata definition can have the same options defined in the dynamic pollsters, including the extra\metadata\fields option, so this option is a multi-level option.
-When defined, the result of the collected data will be merged in the final sample resource metadata.
-If some of the required dynamic pollster configuration is not set in the extra\metadata\fields, will be used the parent pollster configuration, except the name. - extra\metadata\fields\skip: optional parameter.
-This option is a list of objects or a single one, where each one of its elements is a set of key/value pairs.
-When defined, if any set of key/value pairs is a subset of the collected sample, then the extra\metadata\fields gathering of this sample will be skipped.
+This option is a list of objects, where each one of its elements is an extra metadata definition.
+Each one of the extra metadata definition can have the options defined in the dynamic pollsters such as to handle paged responses, operations on the extracted values, headers and so on.
+The basic options that must be defined for an extra metadata definitions are the following: